moderncampus/cms-examples/example-code-structured-data/readme.md

-﻿***The included source code, service and information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for advanced users and may not be compatible with all implementations of OU Campus.***
+﻿***The included source code, service and information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
+The source code provided is recommended for advanced users and may not be compatible with all implementations of Omni CMS.***

 # Structured Data
 - The files in this directory are intended to generate structured data in JSON-LD format.
 Additional information, entities, and attributes can be found on the [schema.org](https://schema.org) website.